dlotterman/losvie/README.md

 # Losvie - "Live OS Virtual Install Environment"
 ## An OS provisiong environment for constrained Bare Metal deployments
----

 **WIP**

-losvie is a packaging of widgets that provide a novel OS installation environment suited for "constrained" environments like "Bare Metal Clouds" or "edge sites" where provisioning tooling or access may be limiting.
+losvie is a collection of widgets that provide a novel OS installation environment suited for "constrained" environments like "Bare Metal Clouds" or "edge sites".

-losvie can be described best through three chapters of a story:
+losvie can best be described through three chapters of a story:

-1. Take an Enterprise Linux LiveOS ISO, repackage the contents and host them exposed via HTTP as *losvie* artifacts
+1. Build: Take an Enterprise Linux LiveOS ISO, unpackage it and repackage it with the contents of this repo, and then host those as losvie artifacts via HTTP
-2. Boot a computer into that *losvie* LiveOS, leaving its hardware (e.g boot disk) as available
+2. Boot: Boot a computer into the *losvie* LiveOS via those hosted artifacts, leaving its hardware (e.g boot disk) as available
-3. Use a [libvirt](https://libvirt.org/) VM as a sort of "outside-in" OOB, providing the CD-ROM, KVM and hardware passthrough to the installer
+3. Install: Use a [libvirt](https://libvirt.org/) VM as a sort of "outside-in" OOB, providing the CD-ROM, KVM and hardware passthrough to the installer

 <p align="center">
     <img src="https://raw.githubusercontent.com/dlotterman/losvie/refs/heads/main/assets/losvie.png" alt="losvie diagram" width="500">
   </a>
 </p>

-### Why do this?
+### Why?
-**Surely in 2026 installing an Operating Systems over a network cannot be that hard?**

-Installing an OS to a computer over the network in 2026 can be harder than ever.

 The following constraints routinely challenge Operators of "Bare Metal" infrastructure:

 1. Limited physical access to the hardware
-  - No USB or CD-ROM access
-2. Variety of hardware or hardware where drivers are a challenge
+2. Wide variety of hardware or hardware where drivers are a challenge
 3. No access to untagged broadcast domains across servers
-  - Many "Cloud" networks are "Layer-3" centric, breaking traditional "DHCP -> PXE" stacks
 4. No or limited OOB access
-  - Maybe "serial console" or "keyboard" only access when installer is GUI driven
-5. Difficult to automate
+5. Difficult widgets to automate
-8. Licensing
+8. Licensing and Support agreements

 These constraints often reflect the requirements of their environment.
-Bare Metal Clouds may restrict access to BMC's for security and hide broadcast domains for scaleability, while Edge sites may suffer from "A ticket and 7 day waits for someone to move the IP-KVM" problems.
+Bare Metal Clouds may restrict access to BMC's for security and hide broadcast domains for scaleability, while Edge sites may suffer from "A ticket and 7 day waits for someone to move the IP-KVM" type problems.

-Despite these challenges, situations will arise where Operators will want to install an OS to a piece of hardware over a network where a number of challenges make that difficult, losvie can be a critical pinch-hitting tool.
+Despite these challenges, situations will arise where Operators will want to install an OS to a piece of hardware over a network where these or other challenges make that difficult, losvie can be a critical pinch-hitting tool in these scenarios.

-losvie started as an "exploration of a bad idea for fun" and as an idea has become a perpetually useful tool in the toolbelt for a small number of Operators.
+losvie started as an "exploration of a bad idea for fun", and as an idea has become a perpetually useful tool in the toolbelt for a small number of Operators.
 Credit to [enkelprifti98/metal-isometric-xepa](https://github.com/enkelprifti98/metal-isometric-xepa) as most adjacent inspiration.

-## losvie in an Operator's story
+## losvie as an Operators story
----

 ### Build losvie